 Practically, it needs a well-planned workplace with a friendly and sociable atmosphere that fosters a collaborative culture that is disciplined, focused and determined.

-Both inside and out, the successful design, at stage two of the competition, will need to be inviting and welcome partners and other visitors, having an active façade to both the street and the adjacent Spotts Park and ‘curb appeal’.
+Both inside and out, the successful design will need to be inviting and welcome partners and other visitors, having an active façade to both the street and the adjacent Spotts Park and ‘curb appeal’.
 It will need to reflect innovation and collaboration and be flexible and adaptive to the foundation’s current work and evolving needs.
 The building should be integrated with its neighbors and surroundings and reflect HE’s values and priorities – notably cultural inclusivity, sustainability, and health and wellness.

 In 2018, Houston Endowment provided funding to more than 200 organizations which totaled approximately US$75 million.

-Connectivity between indoor and outdoor spaces within the design will be important, particularly in relation to the proposed engagement functions and amenities to be contained within the building.
+Connectivity between indoor and outdoor spaces within the design is important, particularly in relation to the proposed engagement functions and amenities to be contained within the building.
 The character of the building at entrance level should enable participation and programming with HE’s community and charitable partners, providing engagement facilities that could range from a café and exhibition/events spaces through to corporate and affiliate meeting facilities.
-HE is looking to competitors, through this process, to explore the exact nature and composition of these engagement spaces.

 There is also a clear ambition to address sustainability and resiliency in the design and operation of the new headquarters building – to provide an exemplar for others to learn from and replicate.